Catholic Studies Major

 The Catholic Studies major is an interdisciplinary program devoted to the study of the Catholic tradition.
 In most cases, Catholic Studies is expected to be a second major, bringing the immense riches of our Catholic faith and Catholic culture into every discipline of the university.

-- CATH 301: The Human Drama: The Catholic Church Through the Ages
+The Human Drama: The Catholic Church through the Ages

-Development in the Life of the Church (sophomore/junior year)
+Development in the Life of the Church Seminar

 - Human Life and Community